 The SSSC will make sure that periods of suspension are for as short a period as possible.
+Suspensions will be reviewed on a monthly basis.

-4.4 Disciplinary hearing
+5.4 Disciplinary hearing

 Unless otherwise agreed, employees will be given at least 14 calendar days written notice of a hearing date, advised of the nature of the allegation(s) and given copies of any evidence that the management case intends to rely on at the hearing.